kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

 ### Goals

+- Ensure that a request for built-in resources is handled by an apiserver that is capable of serving that resource (if one exists)
+- In the failure case (e.g. network not routable between apiservers), ensure that unreachable resources are served 503 and not 404.
 - Ensure discovery reports the same set of resources everywhere (not just group versions, as it does today)
 - Ensure that every resource in discovery can be accessed successfully
-- In the failure case (e.g. network not routable between apiservers), ensure that unreachable resources are served 503 and not 404.

 ### Non-Goals